apache/griffin/griffin-doc/proposal.md

 ## Abstract
-Griffin is a Data Quality Service platform built on Apache Hadoop and Apache Spark.
+Apache Griffin is a Data Quality Service platform built on Apache Hadoop and Apache Spark.
 It provides a framework process for defining data quality model, executing data quality measurement, automating data profiling and validation, as well as a unified data quality visualization across multiple data systems.
 It tries to address the data quality challenges in big data and streaming context.

 ## Proposal
-Griffin is a open source Data Quality solution for distributed data systems at any scale in both streaming or batch data context.
+Apache Griffin is a open source Data Quality solution for distributed data systems at any scale in both streaming or batch data context.
 When people use open source products (e.g. Apache Hadoop, Apache Spark, Apache Kafka, Apache Storm), they always need a data quality service to build his/her confidence on data quality processed by those platforms.
-Griffin creates a unified process to define and construct data quality measurement pipeline across multiple data systems to provide:
+Apache Griffin creates a unified process to define and construct data quality measurement pipeline across multiple data systems to provide:

  - Automatic quality validation of the data
  - Data profiling and anomaly detection